 Hosting Server for Storing and Hosting Streaming Video

 Various and sundry cables to connect and power everything

 All this does not usually come for free.
-I’m not privy to the financial details of EventCamp Twin Cities, but I do know that much of the above was donated by the companies and personnel involved, and that this generosity is and was much appreciated by all of the local and remote attendees.
+I’m not privy to the financial details of EventCamp Twin Cities, but I do know that the companies and personnel involved donated much of the above.
+Such generosity is and was much appreciated by all of the local and remote attendees.
 These substantial sponsorships of the event made it possible to offer free remote passes to the remote audience, making it easy for 500+ people to tune in and enjoy a superb remote audience experience.

 What I’m wondering about is the economics of creating hybrid events when the time of donations disappears, and the fine folks at companies like Intefy, SonicFoundry, and Allied Productions & Sales, need to get paid for their time, equipment, and expertise.

 I’m guessing that the regular price tag for a setup like the one used at EventCamp Twin Cities might run in the region of $30,000.
 (Please, those of you who actually know what these costs are; stop laughing and enlighten us.)
 If so, that translates into a cost of around $60 per remote ECTC attendee.

 Perfectly justifiable if that attendee would otherwise have to pay for a plane, accommodations, travel time etc. to attend in person.